 If you already have a skylight but it leaks or has other problems, it may be time for a replacement.
 It’s often better in the long run to replace a failed unit that to try to fix it as the leaks or other problems may return.

-This post is divided into 2 parts.
+This post is divided into 2 parts and we hope it helps when choosing a skylight.
 Part 1 focuses on the types/options available and Part 2 on skylight installation.

-At the Bellevue Roofing Company, we use skylights built for the Pacific Northwest so our skylights of choice come from 2 local companies: CrystaLite and Tam.
-These companies are based in the Seattle area so we know their skylights are manufactured to withstand our wind storms and heavy rainfall.
+At the Bellevue Roofing Company, we use skylights built for the Pacific Northwest and so, our skylights of choice come from 2 local companies: CrystaLite and Tam.
+These companies are based in the Seattle area so we know their skylights are manufactured to withstand our high winds and heavy rainfall.

 Basic types of skylights